nielsenjared/nielsenjared.github.io/content/blog/algorithm-greatest-common-divisor/index.md

 Do you see a pattern?

-The GCD is greater when `n` is a multiple of `m`.
+The GCD is a larger value when `n` is a multiple of `m`.
 For example, 8 is a multiple of 4 and the GCD is 4.
 But 6 is not a multiple of 4, so the GCD is only 2.

 How do we programmatically get this number?